alexharri/website/posts/clipboard.md

 ## Final words

-As of right now, there just isn't a good way to write custom data types to the clipboard that works across all browsers.

-Figma's approach of placing base64 strings into a HTML representation is crude but effective in that it avoids the plethora of limitations around the clipboard API.
+As of right now, there isn't a great way to write custom data types to the clipboard that works across all browsers.
+Figma's approach of placing base64 strings into an HTML representation is crude but effective in that it circumvents the plethora of limitations around the clipboard API.
 It seems like a good approach to take if you need to transmit custom data types via the clipboard.

-I hope the Web Custom Formats proposal becomes implemented by all of the major browsers.
+I find the Web Custom Formats proposal promising, and I hope it becomes implemented by all of the major browsers.
 It seems like it would enable writing custom data types to the clipboard in a secure and practical manner.

 Thanks for reading!
 I hope this was interesting.